mrkhorasani/AZ-900/README.md

 > [!Note]
 > By organizing resources into resource groups, Azure users can manage their cloud resources more effectively, ensuring that related resources are managed as a cohesive unit.
 This organizational structure simplifies management tasks and enhances the overall efficiency of resource management in Azure.
 >
+### Azure Resource Manager (ARM)
+Azure Resource Manager(ARM) is a deployment and management service for Azure resources.
+It provides a consistent management layer that allows you to create, update, and delete resources in your Azure account.<br>
-Connecting to Azure Resource Manager (ARM):
+Connecting to Azure Resource Manager (ARM):<br>
 You can use various tools and interfaces.
-Here are the common methods to connect to and interact with Azure Resource Manager:
+Here are the common methods to connect to and interact with Azure Resource Manager:<br>
-1. Azure Portal:
+1. Azure Portal:<br>
-The Azure Portal is a web-based interface that allows you to manage your Azure resources visually.
+The Azure Portal is a web-based interface that enables you to manage your Azure resources visually.<br>

-Steps to Connect:
+Steps to Connect:<br>
 Navigate to the Azure Portal.
 Sign in with your [Azure account](https://portal.azure.com/) credentials.
 Once logged in, you can manage your resources using the graphical user interface.
-2. Azure CLI
+3. Azure CLI
 Azure CLI (Command-Line Interface) is a cross-platform command-line tool for managing Azure resources.

 Steps to Connect: